 - In Shaman of the Undead hells (plural) are lands on the other side of the mirror that are ruled by powerful demons.
 Only demons and people who died possessed go there after death, and sufficiently skilled mirror walker can destroy the whole thing if she knows how.

 - C. S. Lewis's The Great Divorce portrays Hell as a seemingly endless twilight city (actually an infinitesimally small world created by the minds of its inhabitants), upon which night is imperceptibly sinking.
 The night represents the final judgement and the arrival of the demons: until then, anyone can leave Hell if they wish, but most of the people there are too proud, angry or despairing to believe in or accept Heaven's offer.
+Even of those who try, many are unable to bear the feeling of being in Heaven or the cost of permanent admission (giving up the evil in one's nature).

 - The Bible, of course, is the Trope Codifier for the Western concept of Hell as the wicked's everlasting punishment, but it's surprisingly short on details.
 Revelation describes a lake of fire that those who aren't listed in the Book of Life are cast, which may or may not be the same thing as Hell, while Jesus describes "the outer darkness" as a place for the wicked.
 The main words used in the New Testament for describing it are Hades, Tartarus and Gehenna, the first two coming from Greek mythology while the latter's a Hebrew reference to the burning of garbage and the bodies of condemned criminals.